Analysis | Biden campaign attacks a Trump Social Security ‘plan’ that does not exist

 The executive order would halt collection of the 6.2 percent payroll tax imposed on wages for Social Security, starting Sept.
 1. In theory, taxpayers would still be liable for the taxes at a later date, but the executive order says “the Secretary of the Treasury shall explore avenues, including legislation, to eliminate the obligation to pay the taxes deferred pursuant to the implementation of this memorandum.”

 While the Trump White House has suggested this is similar to a payroll tax holiday in the Obama administration during the Great Recession, that law had a provision saying Social Security would be made whole with transfers from general funds (regular tax revenue).
-This executive order does not actually say that, but one would presume that any forgiveness would be accompanied by such transfers.
+This executive order does not say that, but one would presume that any forgiveness would be accompanied by such transfers.

 As an executive order, Trump’s action does not have the force of law.
 Auto part suppliers, clothing sellers, retailers, restaurants and many other businesses have refused to implement it, saying it was “unworkable.”
 But he is requiring the U.S. government to implement the payroll tax deferral for about 1.3 million federal employees.